graalvm/workshops/native-image/native-build-tools/README.md

 You have also seen that you can generate a native executable of the unit tests, which you can run independently without using Maven.
 Now it is time to build a native executable of your application itself.

-1. This time, run the same command as before, but remove the option that switched off native image builing of the application (not tests), `-DskipNativeBuild=true`:
+1. This time, run the same command as before, but remove the option that switched off native image building of the application (not tests), `-DskipNativeBuild=true`:

     ![](./images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
     ```bash